Bunker/pitslamp.com/content/blog/2013-07-10-client-pepsi-and-beyonce-nail-art.md

 Half may the pop artist Beyonc&eacute; was supposed to give 2 shows in Antwerp.
 For this event, the people of Pepsi launched a short campaign to promote Pepsi and their link to Beyonc&eacute;.
 They asked <a href="http://www.passionfornails.be" title="Passion for nails" rel="contact met">Rebecca Lal</a>, champion of Belgium in nail art to create a tutorial for painting the swirl of Pepsi on your own nails.

-That&#8217;s how I ended up in a very unfamiliar place on morning in April, to shoot the illustrative photos for the tutorial.
+That's how I ended up in a very unfamiliar place on morning in April, to shoot the illustrative photos for the tutorial.
 The result is the flyer you see above.

 It was a fun assignment to do and definitely a challenge to photograph.